 - When finished, switch the analytical balance to standby mode and clean the inside using a soft brush.

-Factors affecting Analytical Balances
+Factors affecting Laboratory Balances

 As Analytical Balances are so precise (up to four decimal places), they are very sensitive to external disturbances in the environment and also by the way they are installed and handled.
 This affects readability and could potentially give inaccurate results.